 - White Privilege in a White Coat: How Racism Shaped my Medical Education

-Visit our Cultural Safety and Humility webpage for more resources specific to Indigenous cultural safety and humility.
+Visit our Cultural Safety and Humility section for more resources specific to Indigenous cultural safety and humility.

 We continue to develop these resources.
 Please contact us with any suggested additions.